Diabetes mellitus

 Permanent

-Temporary; may occur later
+Temporary; may occur

 Racial/ethnic groups at increased risk